CartoDB/grainstore/README.md

 Need to simply generate a Mapnik map from a dynamic PostGIS table?

-Grainstore is an opinionated [Carto](https://github.com/mapbox/carto) MML style store for _single_ PostGIS tables, views or sql queries that outputs Mapnik XML stylesheets.
+Grainstore is an opinionated [Carto](https://github.com/mapbox/carto) MML style store for PostGIS tables, views or sql queries that outputs Mapnik XML stylesheets.

 Map styles can be defined in the [Carto](https://github.com/mapbox/carto) map styling language or use default styles.
 The Carto styles are persisted